Kaley Cuoco Shows Instagram Her Thong From Her Bathroom: ‘So Dramatic, Always’

 “So dramatic, always,” the star wrote.

-While the video may have been a surprise, Kaley’s attendance at the animal event likely won’t have been for fans that know her well.
-Kaley is hugely into animals, be they rabbits, horses, or dogs.
+While the video may have been a surprise, Kaley’s attendance at the animal event likely wouldn’t have been for fans that know her well.
+Kaley is a huge animal lover.
+She loves all animals, including rabbits, horses, and dogs.

 Kaley shot to fame playing the hard-hitting and street-smart Penny character on The Big Bang Theory.
-The role appeared to render the star a household name virtually overnight, with Kaley’s fame continuing despite the popular sitcom having ended.
+The role appeared to render the star a household name virtually overnight, and Kaley’s fame is continuing, despite the popular sitcom having ended.

 Speaking to She Knows, Kaley revealed what she’ll miss the most about playing Penny.